kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transforms.md

 $$

 :::{important}
-Independently of the position and orientation of the studied body, a frame always has this form:
+Independently of the position and orientation of the studied body, a transform always has this form:

 $$
 \begin{bmatrix}